-Premises which provides a peaceful environment for study, access to open space study areas (street area and outdoor terrace), networking opportunities with a range of businesses, parking at a very low rate of £1.50 and full disabled access.
+Premises which provides a peaceful environment for study, access to open space study areas (street area and outdoor terrace), networking opportunities with a range of businesses, parking at a very low rate of £1.00 for a full day and full disabled access for free.

-Premises which offers extended access hours for independent student study

-Study rooms equipped with computers.
+Premises which offer extended access hours for independent study, with study rooms equipped with computers.